sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 Octboer 8, 2021

 We ran all of our experiments and videod some of the trials.
-In our code, we added a write to text file section so that we would be able to do statistical analysis on the outputs to determine the number of false positives and false negatives we encountered in each trial.
+In our code (FinalCodeWithPrintOuts.py), we added a write to text file section so that we would be able to do statistical analysis on the outputs to determine the number of false positives and false negatives we encountered in each trial.

 ### Problems Encountered